neat-php/service/readme.md

 [![Build Status](https://travis-ci.org/neat-php/service.svg?branch=master)](https://travis-ci.org/neat-php/service)

-Neat service components provide a clean and expressive API for your application to provide and access services.
+Neat service components provide a clean and expressive API for your application to provide, access and inject services and other dependencies.
+The [PSR-11](https://www.php-fig.org/psr/psr-11/) container interface is implemented for optimal interoperability.

 Getting started
 ---------------